 Tips for drivers sharing the road with school buses

-- Follow at a safe distance.
-Keep in mind that school buses make frequent stops.
+- Follow at a safe distance, keeping in mind that school buses make frequent stops.

-- Always remain alert for children around buses and remember that they may not always look for vehicles before crossing the street.
+- Always stay alert for children around buses and remember that they may not always look for vehicles before crossing the street.

 - Stop for flashing red lights or a stop sign on a school bus regardless of which direction you’re headed.
 Continue once the bus has moved, the flashing lights stop flashing, or the bus driver signals it’s okay to pass.

 - Violations can lead to a fine of up to $1,250 for a first offense.

 Tips for students

 - Stand as far back from the curb as possible when you are waiting for a bus.